gomorpheus/morpheus-docs/getting_started/ha/rabbitmq.rst

 Install RabbitMQ on the 3 nodes and create a cluster

-For the most up to date RPM package we recommend using this link: https://www.rabbitmq.com/install-rpm.html#downloads
+..
+NOTE:: For the most up to date RPM package we recommend using this link: https://www.rabbitmq.com/install-rpm.html#downloads

 On All Nodes:
 .............